Shankar1311/DigitVision/README.md

 # DigitVision
-A real-time handwritten digit recognition system using OpenCV and TensorFlow.
+Real-time handwritten digit recognition using a neural network trained on the MNIST dataset.
+Uses OpenCV for live video capture and TensorFlow for digit classification.